m-pluta/data-cleaning-coursework/README.md

     - 'victus by hp 15.6 inch gaming laptop pc 15-fa1010nr'
     - Extract color

-7. Extract rgb backlit|touchscreen|evo i7-1260p from colours
+8. Extract rgb backlit|touchscreen|evo i7-1260p from colours

+    THIS MUST BE DONE WITH EXACT COLOURS - CURRENTLY IT IS WRONG e.g. "cover: red ; inner/keyboard: black"

-    ?
-8. Explode all rows where laptops can have multiple colours Considered but not actually correct
+    ?8.
+Explode all rows where laptops can have multiple colours Considered but not actually correct

 9. Convert colours to standard colours

 10. Convert all 'enovo' to 'lenovo' and other regex
 11. Extract toughbook and latitude from brand into model column